List of schools in Sunshine Coast, Queensland: Catholic schools

 In Queensland, Catholic primary schools are usually (but not always) linked to a parish.
-Prior to the 1970s, most schools were founded by religious institutes, but with the decrease in membership of these institutes, together with major reforms inside the church, lay teachers and administrators began to take over the schools, a process which completed by approximately 1990.
+Prior to the 1970s, most schools were founded by religious institutes, but as these institutes' membership declined, and as the Church underwent major reforms, lay teachers and administrators began to take over the schools; this process was completed by approximately 1990.

 Schools in the Sunshine Coast region are administered by the Catholic Education Office, Archdiocese of Brisbane.
-The CEO is supported by the Queensland Catholic Education Commission, which is responsible for coordinating administration, curriculum and policy across the Catholic school system.
-Preference for enrolment is given to Catholic students from the parish or local area, although non-Catholic students are admitted if room is available.
+The CEO is supported by the Queensland Catholic Education Commission, which coordinates administration, curriculum, and policy across the Catholic school system.
+Enrolment preference is given to Catholic students from the parish or local area, although non-Catholic students are admitted if room is available.